The Canny-Emiris conjecture for the sparse resultant: Introduction

-Our first main result is a factorization for the initial part of the sparse resultant with respect to $\bfomega$, defined as the the sum of the monomial terms whose exponents have minimal weight with respect to this vector.
+Our first main result, contained in Theorem \ref{mt1}, is the following factorization for the initial part of the sparse resultant with respect to $\bfomega$, defined as the the sum of the monomial terms whose exponents have minimal weight with respect to this vector.
 It generalizes a previous one by Sturmfels for the case when $\bfcA$ is essential \cite[Theorem 4.1]{Stu94}.

 \begin{theorem} Let $\bfomega\in \R^{\bfcA}$.
 Then

 the product being over the $n$-cells of $S(\Theta_{\bfomega})$. \end{theorem}

 A result by Philippon and the third author for the Chow weights of a multiprojective toric variety \cite[Proposition~4.6]{PS08a} implies that the order of the sparse resultant with respect to $\bfomega$ can be expressed as the mixed integral of the $\vartheta_{\bfomega_{i}}$'s (Theorem~\ref{mt1}).
 Applying this together with Theorem \ref{thm:6}, we derive product formulae for the evaluation of $\Res_{\bfcA}$ by setting some of the coefficients of the input Laurent polynomials to zero (Theorem \ref{mt2} and Proposition \ref{minn}), correcting and generalizing a previous one by Minimair \cite{Min03}, see Remark~\ref{rem:13}.
 These factorizations might be interesting from the computational point of view, since they allow to extract the sparse resultant associated to a family of supports contained in those of $\bfcA$ as a factor of such an evaluation (Remark~\ref{osts}).